1enn0/cinemontage/README.md

 # cinemontage
-create film posters, inspired by "cinema redux"
+create film fingerprints, inspired by "cinema redux"

+just a simple bash script for creating film fingerprints

+##dependencies
+*avconv
+*imagemagick

+on debian like systems, you can install all required dependencies by executing the following command in your terminal:
+[code]sudo apt-get install libav-tools imagemagick[/code]